 Alongside these efforts, the Evacuated Tube Transport Technologies (ET3) Global Alliance represents a consortium of organizations that have been working on realizing a system similar to Hyperloop since the late 1990s.
 Unlike the near-supersonic travel plans of the other vacuum-tube travel firms, ET3 is seeking to create a network of smaller pods that travel at about 375 mph.
 The group wants to build a tube network for a tenth of the cost of high-speed rail and a quarter of the cost of a freeway.

 And despite Musk saying he initially didn't have time to develop a Hyperloop system, he has since created a Hyperloop division within SpaceX.
 To help spur on progress, the firm has launched the Hyperloop Pod Competition, which tasks competitors with designing a prototype pod for a Hyperloop test system.
+In summer 2018 a team of competitors from the Technical University of Munich accelerated a Hyperloop pod to 290mph on a 1.2km-long test track.

 - Russia taps Hyperloop for domestic transport (ZDNet)